-In addition to the quarterly distributions paid to CEG, Clearway Energy LLC distributed an additional \$8 million to CEG during the third quarter of 2022, which represents CEG's pro-rata share of a distribution that was paid in order for the Company to make certain tax payments associated with the sale of the Thermal Business.
-The Company's share of the distribution was \$11 million.
+In addition to the quarterly distributions, the Company paid \$19 million in additional distributions, \$11 million of which was distributed to Clearway, Inc. and \$8 million of which was distributed to CEG, during the third quarter of 2022 in order for Clearway, Inc. to make certain tax payments associated with the sale of the Thermal Business.